paulch42/lean-spec/md/TMI.md

 ### Non-Dependent Approach

 `FlightAllocation` is a dependent type that only admits an element if it satisfies the invariants.
-The initial approach was more traditional with `FlightAllocation` defined as a simple map:
+Initially a more traditional approach was taken, with `FlightAllocation` defined as a simple map:

 ```lean
 abbrev FlightAllocation₂ := FlightId ⟹ Slot